TaitoUnited/full-stack-template/README.md

 Note that most feature branches should be short-lived and located only on your local git repository, unless you are going to make a pull-request.

-> TIP: Use the `taito git feat` commands to manage your feature branches.
+> You can use the `taito git feat` commands to manage your feature branches.

 ### Commit messages